 Use a 12-point font (Times Roman preferred), including the references, table headings and figure captions, double-spaced and with 25 mm margins on one side of A4 size paper throughout the manuscript.
 Use 25 mm margins on all sides.
-The text should be in single-column format and the as simple as possible and double-spaced with wide margins on one side of white paper.
+The text should be in single-column format.
 In particular, do not use to hyphenate words.
 The names of genera and species should be given in italics and, when first mentioned in the text, should be followed by the authority.
 Authors should consult a recent issue of the journal for style if possible.

 The title page should be included;

-- Concise and informative.
+- Concise and informative title.
 Avoid abbreviations and formulae

 - Author(s) affiliation address(es) (followed by department, institution, city with postcode, and country) of the each author(s))

 - The e-mail address, phone number, fax number of the corresponding author